Most Dangerous States for Drunk Driving (Ranked)

 Plus, “The Treasure State” has the most lenient drunk driving laws and statutes in the entire country with no sobriety checkpoints and lax or non-existent laws regarding ignition interlock devices, license revocation, and refusing a breathalyzer.

-Not only has Montana landed in the top five on this countdown, but it got 6th place on our Most Dangerous Highways study and was awarded 1st for being home to the Worst Drivers in the nation.
+Not only has Montana landed in the top five on this countdown, but it got 6th place on our most dangerous highways study and was awarded 1st for being home to the worst drivers in the nation.

 #3 – South Dakota